Jaimin-Bhagat/Jaimin-Bhagat/README.md

 💫 About Me:
 ---------------------
-  I am a third-year computer science student at York University, passionate about exploring the realms of coding, machine learning, and handling databases.
+  I am a Computer science student at York University, passionate about exploring the realms of coding, machine learning, and handling databases.